As Amended at the Annual Convention in Fresno, California on March 23, 2017

 Section 4.12.
 Disputes and Definitions.
 Disputes involving this Article shall be resolved by the CRA Board of Directors.
 All references to the Board of Directors in this Article shall include any committee created by the Board to which these responsibilities have been delegated.
 All references to Membership Secretary in this Article shall include all other officers and agents acting on their behalf with the prior approval of the Board of Directors.

 Section 4.13.
 Ratification of Bylaws.
-By joining CRA, every member, member-at-large, and chartered Republican Assembly ratifies and agrees to be bound by the CRA Bylaws and any subsequent amendments.
+By joining CRA, every member, member-at-large, Life Member, and chartered Republican Assembly ratifies and agrees to be bound by the CRA Bylaws and any subsequent amendments.

-ARTICLE V – TERMINATION OF CHARTER AND MEMBERSHIP
+ARTICLE VI – TERMINATION OF CHARTER AND MEMBERSHIP

 (a) Any CRA member may have his membership terminated or may be otherwise disciplined, after a hearing, by a two-thirds vote of the Board whenever the Board determines that the member has: